sugarlabs/musicblocks/js/README.md

 MusicBlocks/js
 ==============

-The core code for Music Blocks resides in this directory.
+The core code for Music Blocks resides in this directory and the blocks subdirectory.

 * `activity.js` -- where the menus are defined